KirillSharafutdinov/revilio-ios/README.md

 ### 🔍 Object Search
 1. Open Revilio and tap the "Find object" button on the main screen or use a Siri shortcut ("Hey Siri, Revilio find object [object name]")
 2. Speak the name of the item you want to find when prompted (e.g., "spoon", "keys", "book")
-   - You can switch the input method to "List" in settings menu: when you tap the "Find object" button, a screen with all supported objects will appear.
+   - You can switch the input method to "List" in settings menu: when you tap the "Find object" button, a screen with all supported objects will appear
 3. Point your device's camera toward the area where the item might be located
 4. Follow the haptic and audio feedback cues that intensify as the camera's center gets closer to the target object

 ### 📝 Text Search
 1. Open Revilio and tap the "Find text" button on the main screen or use a Siri shortcut ("Hey Siri, Revilio find text" -> "[text_to_search]")
 2. Speak the text you're looking for
-   - You can switch the input method to "Keyboard" in settings menu: when you tap the "Find text" button, a screen with a text input field will appear.
+   - You can switch the input method to "Keyboard" in settings menu: when you tap the "Find text" button, a screen with a text input field will appear
 3. Scan your environment with the camera - the app will automatically detect text in view
 4. Receive feedback when your searched text is detected, with guidance toward its location